virtual-world-framework/vwf/support/socket.io-client/README.md

 - *disconnect*

-	Closes the connection
+	Closes the connection.

 - *on(event, λ)*

+	Adds a listener for the event *event*.

+- *once(event, λ)*

-	Adds a listener for the event *event*
+	Adds a one time listener for the event *event*.
+The listener is removed after the first time the event is fired.

 - *removeEvent(event, λ)*

-	Removes the listener λ for the event *event*
+	Removes the listener λ for the event *event*.

-Events:
+##### Events:

 - *connect*

-	Fired when the connection is established and the handshake successful
+	Fired when the connection is established and the handshake successful.

+- *connecting(transport_type)*

+    Fired when a connection is attempted, passing the transport name.

+- *connect_failed*

+    Fired when the connection timeout occurs after the last connection attempt.
+	This only fires if the `connectTimeout` option is set.
+	If the `tryTransportsOnConnectTimeout` option is set, this only fires once all possible transports have been tried.

 - *message(message)*